Apple (Ping Guo)

 Meridians: Lung, Heart, Intestines

-Key TCM Actions: Supports the Lungs, Builds Qi, Strengthens Intestines/Stops Diarrhea, Tonifies Liver, Strengthens the Heart.
+Key TCM Actions: Supports the Lungs, Builds Qi, Strengthens Intestines, Stops Diarrhea, Tonifies the Liver, Strengthens the Heart

 Parts Most Frequently Used: Fruit